lazell/ufo_reports/README.md

 Cluster 3 can barely be seen on the chart, the majority of clusters are from 7th November 2015, however they do not reference the missile launch or blue/white lights, this may indicate a separate, less popular event that also occurred on this date.

 Cluster 4 is spread out across all the dates, which makes sense, given that the words in that cluster are mostly generic words that would score similar to each other given the nature of the text.
-It is s a prime example of an unintentional clustering outcome, where instead of a topical group, the algorithm has found reports which share similarity in language structure.
+It is a prime example of an unintentional clustering outcome, where instead of a topical group, the algorithm has found reports which share similarity in language structure.

 ### Targeted Analysis